astratikopoulo/contour-adv-ing-and-delegation/README.md

 ## TLS Certificate Delegation

 TLS Certificates face a similar issue in a multi-team environment.
 Often teams must add their own certificate and key as a secret in Kubernetes and then reference that secret in the ingress object.
 Most ingress controllers understand this and are able to serve the certificate on behalf of the application.
-Additionally, some ingress controller support the notion of a "default" certificate.
+Additionally, some ingress controllers support the notion of a "default" certificate.
 This is often a wildcard certificate that can be used across the entire organization.
 The following diagram details these different means of certificate resolution.

 <center><img src="img/cert.png" width="600"></center>